semrush/intergalactic/website/docs/components/button/button.md

 ### Invert primary

-It's recommended to use invert buttons on dark or colored background.
-For example in Tooltip, NoticeBubble etc.
+We recommended you to use invert buttons on dark or colored background.
+For example in [Tooltip](/components/tooltip/), [NoticeBubble](/components/notice-bubble/), etc.

 |               normal                |               hover               |               active                |                loading                | disabled                                |
 | :---------------------------------: | :-------------------------------: | :---------------------------------: | :-----------------------------------: | --------------------------------------- |